Prajwal100/Complete-Ecommerce-in-laravel-10/README.md

 3. Rename or copy .env.example file to .env
 4. php artisan key:generate
-5. Set your database credentials in your .env file 6.Set your Braintree credentials in your .env file if you want to use PayPal.
-Specifically BT_MERCHANT_ID, BT_PUBLIC_KEY, BT_PRIVATE_KEY.
-See this episode.
-If you don't, it should still work but won't show the paypal payment at checkout.
+5. Set your database credentials in your .env file
+6. Set your Braintree credentials in your .env file if you want to use PayPal
-7. Import db file(database/e-shop.sql) into your database (mysql,sql).
+7. Import db file(database/e-shop.sql) into your database (mysql,sql)
 8.npm install
 9.npm run dev
 10.php artisan serve or use virtual host